simdipo/Darey.io_devops/SHELL_SCRIPTING_PROJECT/Shell_Scripting.md

 step 5:  Run the command sudo chmod +x user-input.sh this makes the file executable

-step 6: Run the script using the command. `user-input.sh`
+step 6: Run the script using the command.

+`user-input.sh`

 Additional Resources
 If you like text based learning material, this guide will be of help Learn-Shell-Scripting Visit this link to learn shell scripting in an interactive environment for free.

-# Directory Manipulation and Naxigation
+# Directory Manipulation and Navigation
 ## Directory Manipulation and Navigation
 On the back of your lessons on Directory Manipulation and Navigation of Linux fle system, We will be writing a simple shell script as a way of practicing what we learnt.